MENU

 4. If you had a meningococcal vaccine in the past, you might need additional vaccines before starting ULTOMIRIS.
 Your healthcare provider will decide if you need additional meningococcal vaccines.

 5. Meningococcal vaccines do not prevent all meningococcal infections.
-Call your healthcare provider or get emergency medical care right away if you get any of these signs and symptoms of a meningococcal infection: fever, fever with high heart rate, headache and fever, confusion, body aches with flu-like symptoms, fever and a rash, headache with nausea or vomiting, headache with a stiff neck or stiff back, or eyes sensitive to light.
+Call your healthcare provider or get emergency medical care right away if you get any of these signs and symptoms of a meningococcal infection: fever, fever with high heart rate, headache and fever, confusion, muscle aches with flu-like symptoms, fever and a rash, headache with nausea or vomiting, headache with a stiff neck or stiff back, or eyes sensitive to light.

 Your healthcare provider will give you a Patient Safety Card about the risk of serious meningococcal infection.
 Carry it with you at all times during treatment and for 8 months after your last ULTOMIRIS dose.
 Your risk of meningococcal infection may continue for several months after your last dose of ULTOMIRIS.
 It is important to show this card to any healthcare provider who treats you.
 This will help them diagnose and treat you quickly.

-ULTOMIRIS is only available through a program called the ULTOMIRIS Risk Evaluation and Mitigation Strategy (REMS).
+ULTOMIRIS is only available through a program called the ULTOMIRIS and SOLIRIS Risk Evaluation and Mitigation Strategy (REMS).
 Before you can receive ULTOMIRIS, your healthcare provider must: enroll in the REMS program; counsel you about the risk of serious meningococcal infections; give you information about the signs and symptoms of serious meningococcal infection; make sure that you are vaccinated against serious infections caused by meningococcal bacteria, and that you receive antibiotics if you need to start ULTOMIRIS right away and are not up to date on your vaccines; give you a Patient Safety Card about your risk of meningococcal infection.

 ULTOMIRIS may also increase the risk of other types of serious infections, including Streptococcus pneumoniae, Haemophilus influenzae, and Neisseria gonorrhoeae.
 Your child should receive vaccines against Streptococcus pneumoniae and Haemophilus influenzae type b (Hib) if treated with ULTOMIRIS.
 Certain people may be at risk of serious infections with gonorrhea.